Dong-Zhen/PredictingFlightDelays/PredictDelays.md

 ## Data Sources

 I will be using data from the Federal Aviation Administration, the Bureau of Transportation Statstics, and Weather Data.
+The focus is on Delta flights from the top 10 U.S. airports.

 Questions: